 As I write this, I’m sitting in the kitchen I grew up in (with a few sweaters on), thinking about some of my warmest fall memories… Saturday mornings with pancakes and waffles are definitely at the top the list.
 Crisp, cool air, hot waffles… and most likely the Muppet Babies on TV in the background.

 These vegan waffles are great right off the waffle iron, but lately (especially because I’ve made so many test batches), I’ve been freezing the extras for easy-waffling any day of the week.
-Let them thaw just slightly and them pop them in the toaster.
+Let them thaw just slightly and then pop them in the toaster.
 Because sometimes you want a waffle on a Wednesday.